Super Therm® & White Solar Reflective Paints

 No other heat block type material has been field tested as extensively as Super Therm®.
 It has been rigorously field tested and meets the highest standards.
 The unique formula is UL, FM, ABS, IMO and Coast Guard approved and a VOC Compliant (just 67 grams/litre) water-based coating.
 Super Therm® has a Class ‘A’ Fire Rating against flame and smoke.
 Plus, it is USDA approved for use in and around food preparation areas.

-Cool Roofs and Heat Reflective Paints
+Cool Roofs and Solar Reflective Paints

 Dr John Pockett from the Barbara Hardy Institute from the University of South Australia gave a presentation.
 Here’s some excerpts from his research and findings: